-2. Pass/Fail course grading

-- a.
+- All 4 week long clinical courses in Phase 3 utilize 4 tiers for grading Honors, High Pass, Pass, Fail.
+Individual course grading policies determine requirements for these grades; these criteria are defined by each course director and posted on the course Canvas page. - 2.
+Pass/Fail course grading - a.
 Phase 3 courses that are research (regardless of duration), Advanced Basic Science courses, Gateway to Internship, Scholarly Inquiry and all 2-week courses are graded Pass/Fail.
 Individual course grading policies determine requirements to receive a grade of Pass; these criteria are defined by each course director and posted on the course Canvas page. - 3.
 All final grades are reported on the transcript. - 4.
 Grade of "Incomplete" - a.
 An Incomplete (I) will be assigned to students who are not able to complete a component of a course, or who complete at least 50% but not all of a course due to personal or medical leave of absence or significant life event, with the understanding that they will make up the missing portion of the course upon their return. - b.
 A grade of Incomplete will be submitted by the course director to the registrar and will be presented to the Committee on Student Promotions as an informational item. - c.
 All missing components of the course that lead to a grade of Incomplete must be completed within 1 year of the end date of the course.
 If the student does not complete the missing components of the course within 1 year of the course end date, the grade will be changed to a withdrawal (W) and, if a required course, the student will be required to repeat the requirement in its entirety. - d.
 When the student successfully completes the missing portion of the course, the assigned grade will replace the Incomplete.
 At that time, the change will be sent to the Committee on Student Promotions as an action item. - e.
 A grade of Incomplete will be reported on the transcript until the student successfully completes the course.
 At that time, the actual course grade will replace Incomplete.
-No permanent annotation on the transcript or mention in Medical Student Performance Evaluation will be made. - f.
-A student will not be permitted to graduate with a grade of Incomplete on the transcript.
+No permanent annotation on the transcript or mention in Medical Student Performance Evaluation will be made. - 5.
+A student will not be permitted to graduate with a grade of Incomplete on the transcriptGrade of Conditional Pass - a.
+Conditional Pass is a temporary grade assigned to students who do not successfully complete the requirements of a course but are deemed by the course director not to have failed the course. - b.
+Conditional Pass is a temporary grade only and is considered neither a passing nor a failing grade.